alex/what-happens-when/README.rst

   requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.

+Firewall: Protecting the Network:
+Before the connection is established, a firewall verifies that the connection is not forbidden.
+Firewalls play a crucial role in monitoring and controlling incoming and outgoing network traffic, safeguarding the network from potential threats.

 Opening of a socket
 -------------------
 Once the browser receives the IP address of the destination server, it takes